220511_Nursing_Commencement-0089

 University Leadership

-Dean Lorna Finnegan named to National Academic Nursing Board
+Dean Lorna Finnegan reelected to National Academic Nursing Board

 This appointment reflects Finnegan's commitment to creating more accessible pathways to nursing.

-Marcella Niehoff School of Nursing Dean Lorna Finnegan has been elected to the board of directors of the American Association of Colleges of Nursing (AACN), a leading national academic nursing organization.
+Marcella Niehoff School of Nursing Dean Lorna Finnegan has been reelected by her peers to the board of directors of the American Association of Colleges of Nursing (AACN), a leading national academic nursing organization.

 “Dean Finnegan is a visionary educator committed to health equity and to widening the professional pathway to nursing for students of all backgrounds,” said Provost Douglas W. Woods.
 “We are proud to have her represent Loyola University Chicago on the national stage and congratulate her on this well-deserved honor.”